Skip to main content

 Import users into object tree

-If ALVAO Asset Management is activated, users are also automatically imported into the object tree in the Loaded Objects from Active Directory folder, from where they are moved to the correct location in the tree.
+If ALVAO Asset Management is activated, users are also automatically imported into the object tree in the Imported from Microsoft Entra ID folder, from where they are moved to the correct location in the tree.
 The same set of users is imported into the object tree as in Administration - Users.

 When removing a user from the ME-ID, the user is automatically blocked in the object tree (see the Account is blocked property) but not removed.
 Once in a while, we recommend checking the tree for blocked users and removing them if necessary.